lowRISC/opentitan/hw/ip/flash_ctrl/doc/flash_ctrl.md

 *  Flash lifetime
    *  Typically flash memory has an upward limit of 100K program / erase cycles
 *  Flash line disturb
-   *  Typically flash memory has limits of how many programmings (2~16) can be subjected to a single memory line before erase is required
+   *  Typically flash memory has limits on the number of accesses to a single memory line (2 ~ 16) before erase is required
 *  Flash power loss corruption
    *  Typically flash memory has strict requirements how power loss should be handled to prevent flash failure.
 *  Dedicated flash power supplies